effektif/admin-docs/docs/introduction.rst

 MongoDB
 ```````
 MongoDB is a document-oriented database system.
-It is the only database system that is supported by Effektif.
-More detailed information about MongoDB can be found in the MongoDB documentation: https://docs.mongodb.org
+It is the only database system that Effektif supports.
+You can find more detailed information in the `MongoDB documentation <https://docs.mongodb.org>`_.

 Mail server (SMTP)
 ``````````````````